 - Take the basket out of the salad spinner and cover the leaves with damp paper towels.
 Transfer the basket to the fridge.
 (You could use a large colander instead of the salad spinner basket.)
 You might want to set it on a plate or tray to catch any additional drainage, but don't use a bowl—remember, you want airflow.

 - Once the greens have chilled for about 30 minutes, they'll be crisp and ready to use.
-But you can store your lettuce in the fridge this way for 3 to 5 days.
+But you can store your lettuce in the fridge this way for three to five days.
 Rewet the paper towels if they dry out.
 Squeeze out excess water—they only need to be damp, not soaking.

 Note that this technique is the exact opposite of the way mixed greens are sold.
 Mixed salad greens come either in a bag or in one of those plastic clamshell containers.
 Neither one of these storage methods allows for any airflow, which is why those types of greens turn limp so quickly after you buy them.